Investor Relations

 (11) Risks concerning raw material procurement

 TDK’s manufacturing system is premised on securing raw materials and other supplies in adequate quality and quantity in a timely manner from multiple external suppliers.
 However, for major raw materials, we may rely on a limited number of difficult-to-replace suppliers.
 Because of this, there may be cases where supplies of raw materials and other products to us are interrupted by a disaster, an accident or some other event at a supplier, supply is suspended due to quality or other issues, or there is a shortage of supply due to an increase in demand for finished products.
 Moreover, there may be cases where local procurement necessitated by increased overseas production is negatively affected by overseas circumstances.
+In particular, the recent escalation of tensions in the Middle East and the resulting rise in geopolitical risks could make it difficult to procure energy resources, including crude oil, and raw materials.
 If any of these situations becomes protracted, it could have a significant, adverse effect on production and prevent us from fulfilling our responsibilities to supply products to our customers.
 If the supply-demand balance in the market is disrupted, it may considerably increase costs of manufacturing through run-ups in the prices we pay for raw materials and rises in fuel prices, including oil.
 When such cases occur, there could be a significant effect on business results.

 (Major Countermeasures)